 - Explore use of COVID-19 recovery/stimulus funding to create jobs and job training in the traditional trades.

 - Utilize the Historic Preservation Fund for traditional trades training grants, as authorized by the National Historic Preservation Act.

 - Explore development of sustainable, dedicated funding that would be a continuing source of revenue for traditional trades training.

 The ACHP will explore opportunities for encouraging implementation of the policy statement’s recommendations.

 ACHP Traditional Trades Training Task Force

-The ACHP has created a Traditional Trades Training Task Force to explore how the federal government, along with non-federal partners, can promote the development of a robust workforce in the skilled preservation trades.
+The policy statement was developed by the ACHP's Traditional Trades Training Task Force, which was created to explore how the federal government, along with non-federal partners, can promote the development of a robust workforce in the skilled preservation trades.

 Traditional Trades Training Programs and Resources